ShaunakMishra25/AI-Blog-Generator/README.md

-# 📝 GPT Blog Generator
+# 📝 AI Blog Generator

 An AI-powered blog generator built with **Next.js 14**, **Tailwind CSS**, and **OpenRouter's GPT API (DeepSeek)**.
 Enter a topic, and get a full-length, SEO-friendly blog post with headings, structured content, and formatting — instantly.